alexanderames/offerFeature/offer.md

 ## Define a JSON API for consumption by the client

 I will be using GraphQL because it is a clear concise way to emit JSON data.
 Before I could do that though I needed to turn this Rails App into an API only application.
 I did this following [these steps](https://hashrocket.com/blog/posts/how-to-make-rails-5-api-only).

+In order to see the JSON schema, run the server and go to <http://localhost:3000/graphiql>.

 ## Build a single page application (SPA) using a JavaScript frontend framework or library